Law Professors in Missouri

 How Many Law Professors Work in Missouri?

-In Missouri, there were 90 people working as Law Professors in the year 2018.
+In 2018, there were 90 Law Professors working in the state.

 There were 120 Law Professors employed in this state in 2017.